-- (Verilog only) Replace the two <4-bit_hex_input> and the sixteen <7seg_output> entries with HEX and LED respectively. - You now have complete and functional HDL code. - 6.
-Save the file by selecting File > Save. - 7.
-Select hex21ed in the Sources tab. - 8.
+You now have complete and functional HDL code.

+- 6. Save the file by selecting File > Save. - 7.
+Select one of the debounce instances in the Sources tab. - 8.
 In the Processes tab, double-click Check Syntax. - 9.
 Close the ISE Text Editor.

-CORE Generator is a graphical interactive design tool that enables you to create high-level modules such as counters, shift registers, RAM and multiplexers.
+CORE Generator is a graphical interactive design tool that enables you to create high-level modules such as memory elements, math functions and communications and IO interface cores.
 You can customize and pre-optimize the modules to take advantage of the inherent architectural features of the Xilinx FPGA architectures, such as Fast Carry Logic, SRL16s, and distributed and block RAM.

-In this section, you will create a CORE Generator module called ten_cnt.
-Ten_cnt is a 4-bit binary encoded counter.
-Two instances of ten_cnt will be used to produce the tenths and hundredths digits of the stopwatch's time value.
+In this section, you will create a CORE Generator module called timer_preset.
+The module will be used to store a set of 64 values to load into the timer.